ti-cortex-m4/demo-java-completablefuture/doc/article.md

    </td>
    <td>completeAsync(supplier)​
    </td>
-   <td>Completes this ’CompletableFuture’ with the result of the given ’Supplier’
+   <td>completes this `CompletableFuture` with the result of the given `Supplier`
    </td>
   </tr>
   <tr>
    <td>completeOnTimeout​(value, timeout, timeUnit)
    </td>
-   <td>completes this ’CompletableFuture’ with the given value if not already completed before the given timeout
+   <td>completes this `CompletableFuture` with the given value if not already completed before the given timeout
    </td>
   </tr>
   <tr>